hardin47/website/Math58/Notes/03-InfCat.md

 To remember with relative risk:

-* The percent change is defined as:
+* The *percent change* is defined as (and also known as *efficacy* as seen in most papers describing COVID-19 vaccines):
 \begin{eqnarray*}
 (\widehat{RR} - 1)*100\% = \frac{\hat{p}_1 - \hat{p}_2}{\hat{p}_2}*100\% = \mbox{percent change from group 2 to group 1}
 \end{eqnarray*}